w4kery/PyBypassBF/README.md

 ## Background Information for Your Task

 In this task, you will write a Python script to bruteforce the decryption key of the encrypted file.
 Bruteforcing is the act of repeatedly trying different combinations to break the password encryption (based on either randomly generated passwords or from a list of passwords to try).
-In the resource attached to this project, we've provided a small subset of passwords from Rockyou - a widely know password wordlist that contains thousands of common passwords in one wordlist.
+In the resource attached to this project, we've provided a small subset of passwords from **Rockyou** - a widely know password wordlist that contains thousands of common passwords in one wordlist.
 Ransomware will often encrypt all files on a device, and sometimes give the decryption key after the ransom has been paid (but this is not always the case!).
 In this task, we would like you to break the encryption without paying the ransom.

 ### Python Code Completion
-To view the python code that we created in order to complete the assignment please see attached document labeled
+To view the python code that we created in order to complete the assignment please see attached document labeled: <br>
+**"bruteforce ransomware.py"**

 ## Summary

 The **Ransomware Brute Force Decryption with Python** project aims to respond to a ransomware attack by bruteforcing the decryption key of an encrypted file, thereby avoiding the need to pay a ransom.
 The provided Python script leverages   a subset of passwords from the Rockyou wordlist to attempt to decrypt the affected file.
 The project underscores the importance of proactive cybersecurity measures and highlights practical approaches to handle ransomware   incidents without succumbing to extortion.